mddanish00/stas-server/README.md

 ### Requirements

-Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
+- Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
 If you are using a version lower than V7, you need to apply CudaInstallForToolKit from the Sugoi Translator Discord.
 Starting from V8, ct2Model is available by default.
 Make sure to note the path to the models folder.

 > For V8 and above, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
 > For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
 Inside the `ct2` folder, `ct2_models` needs to be renamed to `ct2Model`.

-- Make sure to use Python 3.12.
-Python 3.13 and above are still not supported.
+- Python 3.12 recommended.
+For Python 3.13, you **absolutely** need to use [my Python Package Index](https://mddanish00.github.io/python-index/simple).
+Python 3.14 and above are still not supported.

 ### Installation

-This project is not intended as a library, so installation through `uv` and `pipx` is recommended.
+This project is not intended as a library, so installation through `uv` is recommended.

-In the future, the package will be published to [pypi](https://pypi.org/) for easier installation.
-No guarantee through.

-For now, use my Python Package Index as shown as below to install this package.
+It is recommended to use [my Python Package Index](https://mddanish00.github.io/python-index/simple) for as shown as below to install this package.

 You can also directly download the wheel in the [Releases](https://github.com/mddanish00/stas-server/releases) and install the package.